Preventing workplace problems

 - a fair work instrument (such as an award or enterprise agreement).

-Employers have to provide pay slips and keep accurate and complete records about pay, hours of work and other employment details.
+Employers must give pay slips and keep accurate records about pay, hours of work and other employment details.

-Visit our Pay slips and record-keeping page for more information about record obligations, including what needs to be on a pay slip, and templates.
+For more information about record-keeping, including what needs to be on a pay slip, visit Paying wages.

-Our Leave page has information about leave entitlements as well as popular topics including requesting annual leave and giving evidence for sick/carer’s leave.
+Our Leave page has information about leave entitlements as well as popular topics including:

 You can use our Leave Calculator to work out annual and sick leave entitlements and balances.